×

 New flicker-free dimmer eliminates visible flicker.
 Slow fade on/off prevents the “flash” that older dimmers showed on certain TVs.

-5. Improved USB Switch Wiring
+5. Improved USB Switch Wiring (MediaLight Flex and Pro only, not included with Eclipse models).

 USB switch